atomisthq/docs/docs/quick-starts/rug-typescript.md

 ## Rug TypeScript Quick Start

-Rugs can be written in TypeScript (TBD link) or the [Rug DSL](../refence-docs/rug/index.md).
+Rugs can be written in [TypeScript](https://www.typescriptlang.org/) or the [Rug DSL](../refence-docs/rug/index.md).
 The TypeScript approach is usually preferable over the [Rug DSL](../refence-docs/rug/index.md) when you have some real programmatic work to do in your Rugs where the DSL is too constraining.

 In this Quick Start you're going to set up your Rug archive for writing and testing Rugs written in TypeScript and using the [Rug CLI](rug-cli.md).